Shuffles of deformed permutahedra, multiplihedra, constrainahedra, and biassociahedra: Preliminaries

 \begin{definition} The \defn{graphical zonotope}~$\Zono[G]$ of an integer graph~$G$ is the Minkowski sum of the segments~$[\b{e}_i, \b{e}_j]$ for~${(i,j) \in E(G)}$.
 See \cref{fig:graphicalZonotopes}\,(left). \end{definition}

 For instance, the graphical zonotope of the complete graph (resp.~path, resp.~empty graph) on~$[n]$ is the permutahedron~$\Perm$ (resp.~a parallelotope denoted~$\Para$, resp.~a point denoted $\Point$).
 We need the following definition to describe the face structure of graphical zonotopes.
+We refer to~\cite{Greene} and~\cite[Sect.~7]{GreeneZaslavsky} for the original references.

 \begin{definition} A \defn{$G$-ordered partition} is a pair~$\Pi = (\pi, \omega)$, where \begin{itemize} \item $\pi$ is a partition of~$[n]$ where each part induces a connected subgraph of~$G$, \item $\omega$ is an acyclic orientation on the quotient graph~$G/\pi$. \end{itemize} It defines a preposet~$\preccurlyeq_\Pi$ on~$[n]$, where $i \preccurlyeq_\Pi j$ if and only if there is a (possibly empty) oriented path in~$\omega$ joining the part of~$\pi$ containing~$i$ to the part of~$\pi$ containing~$j$.
 For two $G$-ordered partitions~$\Pi$ and~$\Theta$, we say that~$\Pi$ refines~$\Theta$ (and~$\Theta$ coarsens~$\Pi$) when~$i \preccurlyeq_\Pi j$ implies $i \preccurlyeq_\Theta j$ for any~$i,j \in [n]$. \end{definition}